SwingGuy1024/Blog/README.md

 At first, it looks like this code is conforming to the nitpicking principle.
 They're catching a bug that's very easy to catch, to ensure that bad input won't cause an exception to be thrown.
 But is that what happens?
 Actually, if `widget` is null, the method won't work, regardless of whether you test it for null or not.
 You won't get an exception, but you also won't prevent a bug.
 You certainly won't make the method more reliable.
 All you will accomplish is to hide the bug.
 The exception that would get thrown without this test has a purpose.
 It notifies you that there's a bug in your code somewhere.

 The Nitpicking Principle encourages you to write code that will always behave properly.
 But *the proper behavior of a method that gets invalid data structures is to throw an exception.*

+The `determineRange()` example above will throw an exception if the supplied `Iterable` contains no data.
+This is intentional.
+And it's reasonable, since there's no Range that makes sense for list with no data.